-Buildings of the Group and the Company were revalued as at 31 December 2020 by Elevante Investments Limited, an independent valuer, not related to the Group and the Company.
+Buildings of the Group and the Company were revalued as at 31 December 2021 by Elevante Investments Limited, an independent valuer, not related to the Group and the Company.
 Elevante Investments Limited is a member of the Royal Institute of Chartered Surveyors, and they have appropriate qualifications and recent experience in the valuation of freehold land and buildings in the relevant locations.
-The basis of valuation in estimating the market values have been effected in accordance with the principles set out by the International Valuation Standards Committee as per the International Valuation Application 1 (IVA 1) which deals with valuation for financial reporting and which is to be used in the context of International Financial Reporting Standards (IFRS) published by the International Accounting Standards Board (IASB).
+The basis of valuation in estimating the market values have been effected in accordance with the principles set out by the International Valuation Standards Committee as per the International Valuation Application 1 (IVA 1) which deals with valuation for financial reporting and which is to be used in the context of International Financial Reporting Standards Board (IASB).